HIV/AIDS in the World

 • People living with HIV on ART: 83%

-• This region has seen a 57% decrease in new HIV infections, as well as a 58% decrease in AIDS-related deaths since 2010.
+• This region has seen a 59% decrease in new HIV infections, as well as a 57% decrease in AIDS-related deaths since 2010.
+Adolescent girls and young women aged 15–24 years accounted for 27% of new HIV infections.

 Asia and the Pacific